-Family conflicts are always hard, and when inheritance issues are a factor, emotions can get out of hand, fast.
-But, there are a few things to keep in mind that can help your family navigate these challenges.
-Above all, remember that stuff is just stuff.
+Inheritance issues can cause conflict among families, but there are a few things to keep in mind that can help your family navigate these challenges.

 When there is more than one will, the last-dated one takes precedence, assuming your loved one created it in a valid way and was of sound mind when they did so.
 Proving otherwise can be very difficult, however.